scala/scala3/docs/_docs/reference/contextual/givens.md

 given instances of types that are "too similar".
 To avoid conflicts one can use named instances.

-**Note** To ensure robust binary compatibility, publicly available libraries should prefer named instances.
+**Note:** To ensure robust binary compatibility, publicly available libraries should prefer named instances.

 ## Alias Givens